frankiennamdi/haveibeenpwned-shell/README.md

 This project is a client to the popular https://haveibeenpwned.com/API/v2 site and supports some of the services.
 It supports interactive (REPL) and non-interactive (SCRIPT) mode.
 Interactive mode is faster as the application only loads once.
+The application can also be used as a client API if needed, but that is added benefit.

 # Technologies
 1. Gradle 4.6 (included)